 Boost Post is the quickest and easiest way to promote your content, but it’s also the least effective one – I suggest you to stay away from it.

-Power Editor, on the other hand, is a bit too complicated, especially for beginner advertisers.
+Power Editor, on the other hand, is a bit too complicated, especially for beginners.
 Although it gives you all the campaign features that you’d ever want, it’s not as intuitive to use.

-So in this article, we will create ads in the Ads Manager with the Ads Create tool – it gives you most of the campaign settings but is easier to use.
+So in this Facebook ads guide, we will create ads in the Ads Manager with the Ads Create tool.
+It gives you most of the campaign settings but is easier to use.